Applications

 Health Declaration Form

-Trainees are obliged to complete and return a Health Declaration form, leading to confirmation by the relevant Health Service of their fitness to teach.
+Everyone that accepts a place on one of our training courses is obliged to complete and return a Health Declaration form, leading to confirmation by the relevant Health Service of their fitness to teach.
 Further information will be provided to successful applicants.
+This form will be sent and dealt with by the University of Winchester.

 Aptitude for teaching and interpersonal skills